 Consider this for a few moments: a future where people on mass turn inward and operate their lives from the set of core values that reside there: love and kindness, compassion, acceptance and non-judgement of others, allowing people to be, sharing resources and helping each other.

 We have all seen how, during a crisis or emergency – an earthquake, flood or terrorist attack – how the smoke always clears to reveal those positive core values and “the very best” of the human potential.
 A coming together as one people because we are one people first and foremost before any separation or judgement occurs.
 Regardless of faith, colour or creed we help each other and those in need.
 Well, forgive me, but why on earth have we to wait for something terrible or evil to happen before we can show our true nature to each other?
 And where does it go to once the earthquake is over?
 Once the waters recede or the blood in the streets has been cleaned?
 Well, it’s still there!
-It simply hides away again behind the conditioned ego’s patterns of thinking and behaviour because we want to fit in and not stand out as odd or too different to others in the wider group.
-The ego unfortunately is all too easily and all too open to being driven by negativity, and by greed, envy, corruption and evil and ultimately “the very worst” of the human potential that we see represented in our news media every single day.
+It simply hides away again behind the conditioned ego.
+A conditioned ego that is unfortunately all too easily, and all too often, open to being driven by negativity, and by greed, envy, corruption and evil and ultimately “the very worst” of the human potential that we see represented in our news media every single day.

-Yet, at this time in our shared human experience, amidst a failing system presiding over global population rise occurring at the same time as global resource depletion, how super awesome would it be to turn the tide on the ever-increasing human tragedy unfolding in practically every country in the world as a consequence of that greed and corruption.
+Yet, at this time in our shared human experience, amidst a failing system presiding over global population rise occurring at the same time as global resource depletion, how super awesome would it be to turn the tide on the ever-increasing human tragedy unfolding in practically every country in the world as a direct consequence of that greed and corruption.
 That individual’s very own inner peace, and inner presence, once rediscovered and developed through the increasing awareness that meditation affords us, could grow in us all and change the paradigm!